What to do with this activity?

 Threading large wooden beads onto a shoelace, a piece of string, or a pipe cleaner is fun for 3 and 4 year olds.
 As a play activity it might also improve:

-- Grasping and hand movement skills - that will help develop hand and finger muscles used to hold and control pencils and crayons.
+- Grasping and hand movement skills for holding pencils and crayons.

 Rate this activity